Accreditation & State Authorization

 Currently, California does not require out-of-state non-profit accredited institutions like Loyola to register online programs without a physical presence with the State.

 Loyola Licensure -Track Programs might require additional state authorization to operate in some states.
-Please see the School of Nursing State Authorization List and Map for the School of Nursing State Approvals.
+Please see the School of Nursing State Authorization list for the School of Nursing State Approvals.

 SARA has no effect on State professional licensing requirements.
 Any Institution approved to participate in SARA that offers courses or programs designed to lead to Professional Licensure or certification or advertised as leading to Licensure must satisfy all federal requirements for disclosures regarding such Professional Licensure programs under 34 §C.F.R.
 668.43.
 Additionally, as a participating SARA institution, Loyola makes all reasonable attempts to determine whether a Loyola licensure track program will meet state professional licensure requirements.